On This Page

 - Income eligibility: applicants received additional points for proposals located in neighborhoods that qualify as low- or moderate-income as designated by the US Department of Housing & Urban Development as eligible for Community Development Block Grants.

-Applicants must demonstrate local support for the proposed plaza by providing at least 8 letters of support from community stakeholders, including but not limited to adjacent properties/businesses, nearby institutions (such as churches or schools), elected officials, other not-for-profit groups, neighborhood or block associations, and neighborhood residents.
+Applicants must demonstrate local support for the proposed plaza by providing at least eight (8) letters of support from community stakeholders, including but not limited to adjacent properties/businesses, nearby institutions (such as churches or schools), elected officials, other not-for-profit groups, neighborhood or block associations, and neighborhood residents.

 Frequently Asked Questions

-What percentage of DOT's capital budget include plazas?
+What percentage of NYC DOT's capital budget include plazas?

 About 1 percent.